Recommended Folder Structure

 vpc/terragrunt.hcl.
 Care should be taken to ensure these modules are "right sized" to optimize for ease of understanding, security, and risk (e.g., smaller modules have lower blast radius).

-When working to "right size" a module, consider that large modules are considered harmful, but that you also don't want a single module to deploy a single resource, do to the number of applies it would require to provision an entire environment.
+When working to "right size" a module, consider that large modules are considered harmful, but that you also don't want a single module to deploy a single resource, due to the number of applies it would require to provision an entire environment.
 You need to find a good balance, grouping things that are typically deployed together, have similar deployment cadences, have similar risk/security profiles, have common team ownership, etc.

 For example, you might have one module that handles all your networking; another module that sets up your data stores (e.g., RDS); another module that handles your orchestration tool (e.g., EKS); and perhaps a bunch of individual modules to deploy apps, each owned by a separate team.